sagrawa4/My-To-Do-Application/README.md

 # Adding state to a component :

-- use a class component instead of function component to use state.
+- Use a class component instead of function component to use state.
-- remove function keyword, and move the JS method inside the class.
+- Remove function keyword, and move the JS method inside the class.
 - To add state to a component, use constructor and initialize the state.
-- to use this, call super() class inside construtor.
+- To use this, call super() class inside construtor.
 - Once state is set, update the state in crement method but not directly
--  we need to bind this to increment method inside the class.
+- We need to bind this to increment method inside the class.
-- to update the state, we never update state directly
+- To update the state, we never update state directly
-- to update state, use setState method
+- To update state, use setState method
 - Once you call setState method, React will look what is changing and will efficintly update the component state.
-- to call a locally defined method use {this.methodname}
+- To call a locally defined method use {this.methodname}

-# Setsatate using ArrowFunction
+# Set state using ArrowFunction
-- seprate to value using comma
+- Seprate to value using comma
-- with arrow function you dont need to bind explicitly.
+- With arrow function you dont need to bind explicitly.

-# props
+# Props
--use defaultProps and propTypes
+- Use defaultProps and propTypes